thai-language.comInternet resource

 Clustered Consonant Tone Rule (full version):

-In syllables with initial consonant clusters, the overall spoken tone is determined by the consonant class of:
+In syllables with initial consonant clusters, the overall lexical tone is determined by the consonant class of:

 • the first consonant in the cluster, if the second consonant is a sonorant;

-• (rare) the second consonant in the cluster, if the second consonant is not a sonorant.
+• the second consonant in the cluster, if the second consonant is not a sonorant.

 Here are some examples.
 In the preferred view, all of these represent a single orthographic syllable whose initial consonant cluster contains a half-pronounced sub-syllable.